Convergence of proximal solutions for evolution inclusions with time-dependent maximal monotone operators: Proof of Theorem

 \subsection{Bounds on $x_k$ values}

-We aim at establishing bounds on $x_k$ that are independent of the underlying partition $\Delta$.
-As we will use these bounds later on also for extending the results of Theorem~\ref{thm:main}, we keep the analysis a bit more general than the proof of Theorem~\ref{thm:main} requires.
+{We aim at establishing bounds on $x_k$ that are independent of the underlying partition $\Delta$.
+The bounds obtained under the condition \ref{ass:least} and \ref{ass:static} are different and appear in Lemma~\ref{lem:bndSeq} and Lemma~\ref{lem:bndSeqYB}, respectively.
+We prefer using the same notation for the bounds of our interest in these lemmas, and when we use these bounds later on, the reference to these bounds will be clear from the context. }